canonical/checkbox/checkbox-ng/docs/usage.rst

 Saving test results as XML
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To send test results to the :term:`certification website` you need to pass two additional options:
+To generate an XML file that can be sent to the :term:`certification website` you need to pass two additional options:

 1. ``--output-format=xml``
 2. ``--output-file=NAME`` where *NAME* is a file name